cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In the description above, inputs to `GenerateProof` are one-item lists.
 Using larger lists allows servers to batch the evaluation of multiple elements while producing a single batched DLEQ proof for them.

+When `BlindEvaluate` triggers `InverseError` means the function is about to calculate the inverse of a zero scalar, which is a failure of the protocol.
+More importantly, it also means there exists an input `info` that maps to the secret key of the server, and this may be known by a malicious client.
+Hence, this error can be a signal for the server to replace its secret key.

 The server sends both `evaluatedElement` and `proof` back to the client.
 Upon receipt, the client processes both values to complete the POPRF computation